DawidNiezgodka/ExecuteMultiplePlaybooks/README.md

 - Runs multiple Ansible playbooks in a specific order
 - Verifies that there is a match between the order named in the `execution_order` and the names of the subfolders in the `playbooks` folder

+## Credits
+The idea of how to run a single Ansible playbook was based on the following action: https://github.com/dawidd6/action-ansible-playbook